foexle/prometheus/README.md

 Since this is a template to get started Prometheus and Alerting services are exposing their ports to allow for easy troubleshooting and understanding of how the stack works.

 ## Production Security:

+As you see in the `docker-compose.yml` file all ports are configured to 10.8.0.1 because all my devices are communicating through a VPN.
+In this case you don't need to secure all peaces.

-Here are just a couple security considerations for this stack to help you get started.
+In addition, here are just a couple security considerations for this stack to help you get started.
 * Remove the published ports from Prometheus and Alerting servicesi and only allow Grafana to be accessed
 * Enable SSL for Grafana with a Proxy such as [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) with Let's Encrypt
 * Add user authentication via a Reverse Proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) for services cAdvisor, Prometheus, & Alerting as they don't support user authenticaiton
 * Terminate all services/containers via HTTPS/SSL/TLS

 # Troubleshooting
 It appears some people have reported no data appearing in Grafana.
 If this is happening to you be sure to check the time range being queried within Grafana to ensure it is using Today's date with current time.